Wrexham: Other denominations

 Wrexham has a number of non-conformist chapels and churches around the city, including a corps of The Salvation Army.
 The main Methodist church is Wrexham Methodist church, built in 1971 on the site of the former Brynyfynnon Chapel on Regent Street.
+There is also a Presbyterian church in the city.

 Wrexham had a church with a spire dedicated to and named after St. Mark in St. Mark's Road but it was demolished in 1960 after being declared unsafe and in danger of collapse due to inadequate foundations.
 A multi-storey car park named St. Mark's was erected on the site.

 Education

-Wrexham Glyndŵr University
+Wrexham University

-Named after the 14th century scholar and last Welsh Prince of Wales, Owain Glyndŵr, Wrexham Glyndŵr University was formed when the North East Wales Institute (NEWI) was granted full university status in 2008.
+Wrexham University was formed when the North East Wales Institute (NEWI) was granted full university status in 2008.
 It consists of Plas Coch campus in the western part of the city and the North Wales School of Art and Design located on Regent Street.
 The institution was founded in 1887 as the Wrexham School of Science and Art.

-Glyndŵr remains an accredited institution of the University of Wales and offers both undergraduate and postgraduate degrees.
-Glyndŵr has approximately 8,000 full-time students and over 350 from outside the UK, although not all on the Wrexham campus.
+It was formerly named after the 14th century scholar and last Welsh Prince of Wales, Owain Glyndŵr, as (Wrexham) Glyndŵr University.

 Yale College (Coleg Cambria)

 Yale College (now part of Coleg Cambria) is the main provider of adult education in Wrexham and is one of the largest colleges in Wales.
 As a tertiary college it also provides a wide range of higher education courses at its two campuses at Grove Park in the city centre and Bersham Road in southwest Wrexham.

 It was named after Elihu Yale, best known for being the prime benefactor of Yale University.
 It was founded in 1950 as a state school on a site at Crispin Lane.
 In 1973, as part of the conversion of local schools to the comprehensive system, it was renamed as Yale Sixth Form College and the pupils re-located to other schools.
 The Crispin Lane site was incorporated into NEWI (now Glyndŵr University) after the development of the Grove Park Campus.

 In 1998 Yale College took up residence in two sites across Wrexham: the faculty of engineering and construction at a site on Bersham Road, and a multi-purpose site in a redeveloped Grove Park campus.
 Over the next fifteen years the college grew.

 In 2013 Yale College was merged with Deeside College, Northop College, and Llysfasi College to form a new college, Coleg Cambria, under the leadership of the ex-Deeside principal David Jones.
 The merger officially took place on 1 August 2013.

-For the 2020–21 academic year, one of Coleg Cambria's Yale Grove Park Campus in Wrexham city centre, under went redevelopment.
+For the 2020–21 academic year, one of Coleg Cambria's Yale Grove Park Campus in Wrexham city centre underwent redevelopment.
 With a cost of £20 million, the new Hafod building is described to be a "commercial village" in Wrexham.